Vyral/jeff-riber/_posts/2019-05-17-why-is-single-agency-better-than-transaction-brokerage.md

 If and when you go to buy or sell a house, **the distinction between hiring a single agent versus hiring a transaction broker has huge ripple effects that can make or break your deal.&nbsp;**

 The best way to explain transaction brokerage is that the agent is there to help put a deal together, but they technically don’t represent you.
 That's where people get confused.
-They might not exactly have your best interests in mind. **This is because transaction brokerage relationships lack these four things: loyalty, confidentiality, obedience, and full disclosure.** On the other hand, all of these things are present with single agency.
+They might not exactly have your best interest in mind. **This is because transaction brokerage relationships lack these four things: loyalty, confidentiality, obedience, and full disclosure.** On the other hand, all of these things are present with single agency.

 {% include pullquote.html %}

-How can you get the best deal for you and your family if you’re working with someone who doesn’t have your full loyalty, confidentiality, obedience, or full disclosure?
+How can you get the best deal for you and your family if you’re working with someone who doesn’t give you loyalty, confidentiality, obedience, and not or full disclosure?
 The answer is that you can’t.&nbsp;

 **This is an issue that just doesn’t get enough attention so I wanted to bring it to yours today.** The next time you are hiring a real estate agent, single agency is obviously the right way to go.&nbsp;